 When you purchase through links on our site, we may earn an affiliate commission.
 Here’s how it works

-Home / Features / What is a Microsoft Copilot+ PC, how does it work, and how can you get one?
+Home / Features / What is a Microsoft Copilot+ PC and how do they differ from older PC laptops?

-Microsoft is determined to make your laptop into an AI machine, and the new Copilot+ PCs could be the ones to sell it to you
+Microsoft is determined to make your laptop into an AI machine, and Copilot+ PCs have plenty of new AI features

 CoPilot

 Now, Microsoft has announced the next step on the journey that began with that single key, the Copilot+ PC.
-It makes a small change to the way we think of our computers.
-By that, we mean the software now defines the hardware, instead of the other way around.
-But it may leave some feeling left out – especially if you’ve bought a new laptop recently.
+The software now defines the hardware, instead of the other way around.
+So what is a Copilot+ PC and how does it differ from a normal Microsoft Windows laptop?

 What is a Copilot+ PC?